strangebuzz/cache-watcher/README.md

 ## Installation

 You can either build the program yourself (this means that you must have a working Go developement environment) or you can download an executable (download links below).
+The program was developped with **go1.14.2**.

 ### Compiling the program